Skip to main contentSkip to main navigationSkip to footer content

 On the other hand, if you feel like having an MSN degree would help you get the job you desire and a bigger paycheck, then all the hard work will be worth it.
 Besides, an MSN program will most likely pay for itself in time due to the salary increase.

-4. You already have a Full-Time Job in a Separate Field
+4. You Already Have a Full-Time Job in a Separate Field

 Having a full-time job in a different field will give you some constraints when it comes to studying.